openimages/dataset/README.md

 If you use the OpenImages dataset in your work, please cite it as:

-APA-style citation: "Krasin I., Duerig T., Alldrin N., Veit A., Abu-El-Haija S., Belongie S., Cai D., Feng Z., Ferrari V., Gomes V., Narayanan D., Sun C., Chechik G, Murphy K. OpenImages: A public dataset for large-scale multi-label and multi-class image classification, 2016.
+APA-style citation: "Krasin I., Duerig T., Alldrin N., Veit A., Abu-El-Haija S., Belongie S., Cai D., Feng Z., Ferrari V., Gomes V., Gupta A., Narayanan D., Sun C., Chechik G, Murphy K. OpenImages: A public dataset for large-scale multi-label and multi-class image classification, 2016.
 Available from https://github.com/openimages".

 BibTeX
 ```
 @article{openimages,
   title={OpenImages: A public dataset for large-scale multi-label and multi-class image classification.},
-  author={Krasin, Ivan and Duerig, Tom and Alldrin, Neil and Veit, Andreas and Abu-El-Haija, Sami and Belongie, Serge and Cai, David
+  author={Krasin, Ivan and Duerig, Tom and Alldrin, Neil and Veit, Andreas and Abu-El-Haija, Sami
-    and Feng, Zheyun and Ferrari, Vittorio and Gomes, Victor and Narayanan, Dhyanesh and Sun, Chen and Chechik, Gal and Murphy, Kevin},
+    and Belongie, Serge and Cai, David and Feng, Zheyun and Ferrari, Vittorio and Gomes, Victor
+    and Gupta, Abhinav, and Narayanan, Dhyanesh and Sun, Chen and Chechik, Gal and Murphy, Kevin},
   journal={Dataset available from https://github.com/openimages},
   year={2016}
 }